 Advertising reflects facets of the way we were – the way we spoke, the music we listened to, our familial roles, changing attitudes towards health and sexuality...
 However, it must be noted that these images of life are refracted through the lenses of the dominant culture and consumerist ideologies.
 Several studies have noted glaring issues of representation in advertising, which mean we should use our critical faculties when consuming them.
 As recently as 2013 (Rubie-Davies, Liu and Lee), research has revealed an overwhelming predominance of Pākeha characters; and, conversely, an unacceptable under-representation of Māori, Pasifika and Asian characters; in television advertising.
 Also, women remain under-represented in professional roles and over-represented in maternal, homemaking and aesthetic roles (see Carolyn, 2012).
 Nonetheless, the efforts and creativity of people working in the advertising medium to change traditional representational stereotypes – in campaigns such as Gregg's "Different Faces," the National Bank "Henry" series, the te reo Rinso jingle, and the "Our Children, Our Future, Our Millennium" ad – should be applauded.

-We encourage you to share your memories and information about these ads, as well as suggestions for favourite ads you’d like to see added to this website, by clicking the purple "Comments" button near each advertisement.
+We encourage you to share your memories and information about these ads, as well as suggestions for favourite ads you’d like to see added to this website, by using the 'Comments' section at the bottom of each page.